William Campbell (gridiron football)

-William Campbell (born July 6, 1991) is a former gridiron football offensive tackle.
+William Campbell (born July 6, 1991) is an American former professional football offensive tackle.
 He played college football at Michigan.
-Campbell was drafted by the New York Jets in the sixth round of the 2013 NFL Draft.
-He has also been a member of the Buffalo Bills, Green Bay Packers, Tennessee Titans, Toronto Argonauts, Tampa Bay Vipers, and Seattle Dragons.
+Campbell was selected by the New York Jets in the sixth round of the 2013 NFL draft.
+He was also a member of the Buffalo Bills, Green Bay Packers, Tennessee Titans, Toronto Argonauts, Tampa Bay Vipers, and Seattle Dragons.

-Early years
+Early life

 He played high school football under head coach Thomas Wilcher at Cass Technical High School in Detroit.
 While in high school, the 6 foot, 5 inch defensive tackle was also the team's punter and kicker and ran the 40-yard dash in 4.9 seconds.
 He played in the U.S. Army All-American Bowl, was selected as a first-team All-American by Parade magazine, EA Sports, and SuperPrep magazine.
 He was ranked as the best high school player in Michigan, the best defensive player in the Midwest, and one of the top high school players in the United States.
 Campbell had numerous scholarships offers and eventually narrowed his choice to Miami, LSU, and Michigan.